ddetommaso/TobiiGlassesPySuite/README.md

 # TobiiGlassesPySuite
-The TobiiGlassesPySuite is an open-source Python toolkit for exploiting the capabilities of the Tobii Pro Glasses 2 in cross- platform experimental studies.
+The TobiiGlassesPySuite is an open-source Python toolkit for exploiting the capabilities of the Tobii Pro Glasses 2 in cross-platform environments.

 # Compatibility